 The Bellagio & Mirage – Nearby Attractions

 Being on the Las Vegas Strip, both of these hotels are literally surrounded by attractions!
-Each one, however, has a water feature attraction right outside their doors that are not to be missed.
+Each one, however, has a water feature attraction right outside its doors that are not to be missed.

 The Mirage Volcano is a Las Vegas staple.
 By day it’s a lovely lake with rocks and waterfalls.
 By night it’s an exploding volcano featuring fire, lights, and music.
 The volcano erupts nightly at 8 & 9 pm on weeknights and also at 10 pm on Fridays and Saturdays.